Nialixus/filesaverz/README.md

   ```

 * Director? `initialDirectory` :\
  Is an optional directory.
 If initialDirectory is null, in android it will call a method channel of `Environment.getExternalStorageDirectory()`.
-While in another platform, it's using `Directory.systemTemp` and if it doesn't exist, it uses `Directory.current`.

 * List&lt;String&gt; `fileTypes` :\
   Displaying list of file extensions.